Understanding plasma gouging vs carbon arc & air arc gouging

 How plasma gouging works

 The plasma gouging process removes any amount of material from a workpiece regardless of shape or rate, without actually severing or piercing the material.
 Just as in plasma cutting, a plasma arc is formed between a negatively charged electrode inside the torch and a positively charged workpiece.
-Heat from the transferred arc rapidly melts the metal, and a high-velocity gas jet blows the molten material away.
+Heat from the transferred arc rapidly melts the metal, and a high air pressure blows the molten metal away.
 In order to prevent cutting the metal when gouging with plasma, gouging specific shields and nozzles should be used.

 In addition, many plasma systems have a dedicated operation mode for gouging that adjusts the amount of pressure traveling to the torch.
 You can still gouge with the system set to cutting mode, but it’s advisable to use gouging consumables to help keep the arc from piercing or severing the workpiece.